supabase/auth/README.md

 Create a `.env` file to store your own custom env vars.
 See [`example.env`](example.env)

-1. Start the local postgres database in a postgres container: `./hack/postgresd.sh`
+1. Start the local postgres database in a postgres container: `docker-compose -f docker-compose-dev.yml up postgres`
 2. Build the gotrue binary: `make build` .
 You should see an output like this:

 ```